 Program Details

-- enhance identified ministerial skills such as preaching, leadership, administration, counseling, spiritual formation, educational programming, and communication;
+- Enhance identified ministerial skill such as preaching, teaching, leadership, administration, pastoral care and counseling, spiritual formation, educational programming, and communication